Nahid1911/tailwindCssReactJs/README.md

-# curriculum-databases-projects-template

-> This template should be used for database related projects at Microverse.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.

-## Getting Started

-This repository includes files with plain SQL that can be used to recreate a database:

-- Use [schema.sql](./schema.sql) to create all tables.
-- Use [data.sql](./data.sql) to populate tables with sample data.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**

 <a name="readme-top"></a>

 <!--
-HOW TO USE:
+!!!
+IMPORTANT !!!
-This is an example of how you may give instructions on setting up your project locally.
+This README is an example of how you could professionally present your codebase.
+Writing documentation is a crucial part of your work as a professional software developer and cannot be ignored.

-Modify this file to match your project and remove sections that don't apply.
+You should modify this file to match your project and remove sections that don't apply.

 REQUIRED SECTIONS:
 - Table of Contents